Bone marrow edema: Information & bone marrow edema specialists

 Leading Medicine Guide Editors

-Bone marrow edema (BME) syndrome is characterized by severe, usually load-dependent pain in the affected bone section.
-Bone marrow edemas most commonly occur in the hip joint, and less commonly in the knee.
-Possible causes of the disease are circulatory disorders as well as mechanical overexertion or trauma to the bone.
+Bone marrow edema syndrome manifests itself through severe pain in the affected bone section, which is usually dependent on exertion.
+Bone marrow edema most commonly occurs in the hip joint, and more rarely in the knee.
+Possible causes of the disease are circulatory disorders and mechanical overloading or trauma to the bone.

 ICD codes for this diseases: M89.8